Route optimization is the quickest and easiest way for a last-mile delivery business to get more efficient routes and cut costs.

-We'll also discuss the problems with conventional route optimization and introduce a new concept called Intelligent Route Optimization to address these.
+We'll also discuss the problems with conventional route optimization, and introduce the idea of intelligent route optimization as a way to address these.

 What is route optimization?